Tag: evil

 Before the “doctrine” was declared, before the Athanasian Creed was written, before the understood writing of the Gospels, Peter brought the Trinity to the church.

-In lieu of prayer or questions, and in of the tradition in more “liturgical” churches to speak it on Trinity Sunday, below is the Athanasian Creed.
+In lieu of prayer or questions, and in honor of the in more “liturgical” churches to it on Trinity Sunday, below is the Athanasian Creed.

 ※Athanasian Creed※